-Los Quetzales National Park encompasses what was formerly the Los Santos Forest Reserve, stretching across 12,355 acres of both rain forest and cloud forest, encompassing fourteen different ecosystems.
-The park is named for the colorful Resplendent Quetzal which is found here.
+Los Quetzales National Park encompasses both rainforest and cloud forest, encompassing fourteen different ecosystems, and is named for the colorful Resplendent Quetzal, Costa Rica's national bird found here.

 Manuel Antonio National Park is a small national park in the Central Pacific Conservation Area located on the Pacific coast of Costa Rica, just south of the city of Quepos, Puntarenas.
 It is well known for its beautiful beaches and hiking trails and includes 12 small islets just off the coast.